 Adobe Campaign Standard is a powerful cross-channel campaign management system that can help you align your online and offline strategies to create personalized customer experiences.

 While most email service providers are communicating to customers via a list-centric approach, Adobe Campaign relies on a relational database in order to leverage a broader view of the customers and their attributes.

 This customer-centric approach is shown on the chart below.
-The Recipient table in grey represents the main customer table around which everything is being built:
+The Profile resource in grey represents the main customer table around which everything is being built:

-The Adobe Campaign default data model is presented in this document.
+The Adobe Campaign default data model is presented in this section.

 What data should be sent to Adobe Campaign?
 It is critical to determine the data required for your marketing activities.

-Adobe Campaign is neither a data warehouse nor a reporting tool.
-Therefore, do not try to import all possible customers and their associated information into Adobe Campaign, or import data which will only be used to build reports.
+Adobe Campaign is not a data warehouse.
+Therefore, do not try to import all possible customers and their associated information into Adobe Campaign.

-To make the decision whether an attribute would be needed or not in Adobe Campaign, ask yourself if it would fall under one of these categories:
+To make the decision whether an attribute would be needed or not in Adobe Campaign, determine whether it would fall under one of these categories: